Logo

 Tokugawa Ieyasu ordered Hideyori to leave Osaka Castle, but those in the castle refused and summoned samurai to gather within the castle.

-However, once the treaty was agreed, the Tokugawa Ieyasu filled the castle's outer moats with sand so his troops could walk across.
+However, once the treaty had been agreed on, the Tokugawa Ieyasu filled in the castle's outer moats with sand so their troops could walk across.

 Tokugawa Ieyasu returned to Sunpu Castle, but after Toyotomi Hideyori refused another order to leave Osaka, Tokugawa Ieyasu and his allied army of 155,000 soldiers attacked Osaka Castle again in "the Summer Siege of Osaka".

-Tokugawa Ieyasu refused and either required them to commit ritual suicide, or killed both of them.
+Tokugawa Ieyasu refused and either required them to commit seppuku, or killed both of them.

 The first Tokugawa Ieyasu shogun was posthumously deified with the name Tosho Daigongen, the "Great Gongen, Light of the East".